 YOUR DEBT WILL BE DISCHARGED TO THE EXTENT ALLOWED BY LAW

-Second, a fully administered bankruptcy will discharge all dischargeable debt.
+Second, a fully administered bankruptcy will work to discharge all dischargeable debt.
 Most debts are dischargeable, and you’ll have no more personal liability for those debts.

 LIFE CAN BE SO MUCH BETTER